camunda/camunda-docs-manual/content/update/minor/717-to-718/was.md

 First, uninstall the Camunda web applications, namely the Camunda REST API (artifact name like `camunda-engine-rest`) and the Camunda applications Cockpit, Tasklist, and Admin (artifact name like `camunda-webapp`).

-Uninstall the Camunda EAR.
-Its name should be `camunda-ibm-websphere-ear-$PLATFORM_VERSION.ear`.
+Uninstall the Camunda EAR; its name should be `camunda-ibm-websphere-ear-$PLATFORM_VERSION.ear`.

 # 2. Replace Camunda core libraries

 With your first Camunda installation or update to 7.2, you have created a shared library named `Camunda`.
 We identify the folder to this shared library as `$SHARED_LIBRARY_PATH`.

-After shutting down the server, replace the following libraries in `$SHARED_LIBRARY_PATH` with their equivalents from `$WAS_DISTRIBUTION/modules/lib`:
+After shutting down the server, replace the following libraries in `$SHARED_LIBRARY_PATH` with the equivalents from `$WAS_DISTRIBUTION/modules/lib`:

 * `camunda-engine-$PLATFORM_VERSION.jar`
 * `camunda-bpmn-model-$PLATFORM_VERSION.jar`